rspber/TFT_eSPI_light/README.md

-7. Read and write protocols are separated, so it is possible to write by PIO and read and touch by SPI on the same rail, this is done by automatic protocol switching,
+7. Read and write protocols are separated, so it is possible to write by PIO and read and touch by SPI on the same rail, this is done by automatic protocol switching, it is true that with OVERLAID it generates some streaks on the screen, but this is not a reason to hold the premiere.

 8. Parallel protocols (16BIT and 8BIT) are not implemented yet,